 The Greenway, which passes through the villages of Colonno, Sala Comacina, Tremezzina, and Griante, offers splendid views and examples of architecture, villas, and gardens (e.g., the unmissable Villa Carlotta)—an excellent opportunity for anyone to see Lake Como from a different perspective.

-Val Sanagra, also known as Val Senagra, is a vast area rich in flora, fauna, and ancient rural settlements between Menaggio and Grandola ed Uniti.
+Val Sanagra, also known as Val Senagra, is a vast area rich in flora and fauna.
+It is between Menaggio and Grandola ed Uniti and contains ancient rural settlements.

-It takes its name from the stream that flows through the valley, creating beautiful waterfalls often topped by fascinating Romanesque stone bridges.
+Its name comes from the stream that flows through the valley, creating beautiful waterfalls often topped by fascinating Romanesque stone bridges.

 Val Sanagra is an ideal place to retreat on hot summer days, sheltered from the crowds that characterize Lake Como’s most popular destinations in high season.
 In addition to offering trails suitable for most people, the valley is also home to a farmhouse where you can taste local products or stay overnight and an eco-museum for a different day out.